Teams Rematch 2010 C-USA Championship Game

 Football drops season opener at Baylor

-Dan Morrison is in his sixth season at SMU after spending nine seasons as quarterbacks coach for Hawaii.
+Dan Morrison is in his seventh season at SMU after spending nine seasons as quarterbacks coach for Hawaii.
 Along with June Jones, Morrison has brought the Run & Shoot to Dallas.

 In 2011, Morrison helped new starter J.J.
 McDermott to a great season, as the senior transfer threw for 3,421 yards, second-most ever at SMU.

 The 2010 season saw Morrison protégé Kyle Padron notch SMU single-season records in passing yards (3,828), total yards (4,072), touchdown passes (31), completions (302) and attempts (508).

 The 2009 season saw Morrison develop Padron, then a true freshman, into the team's starter after then-starter Bo Levi Mitchell was lost to a shoulder injury midway through the season.
 The development culminated with Padron's school-record 460-yard, two-TD, Game MVP performance in the Sheraton Hawaii Bowl.
 With Morrison's guidance, Padron was named to the Conference USA All-Freshman Team, went 5-1 as SMU's starting quarterback and posted a 159.9 passer rating - fifth-best in the nation.
 As a team, SMU finished ranked 15th in the nation in passing offense.